-With that seven-word paradox as its unofficial, Seinfeld-ian mantra, M2 launched 20 years ago today.
+With that seven-word paradox as its unofficial, Seinfeld-ian mantra, M2 launched on August 1, 1996.
 The MTV spin-off channel began with a similar spirit of rebellion and innovation to its predecessor 15 years earlier (to the day), but with significantly humbler ambitions — the channel was mostly designed to hush critics of M1’s then-recent shift away from music videos, and fend off potential competitors at the same time.
 (It also began with an even-smaller market share — the station was available only to consumers who watched TV via satellite.)
 But because of the lower stakes involved, M2 was able to present viewers with a utopian vision of music television that early MTV dared not dream of: a 24-hour, commercial- and programming-free music-video network, with a near-infinite inventory to draw from — shown by producers and video jockeys who cared only about music, and who were given no mandate to sell or promote anything.

 Simply put, M2 was to music television in the ‘90s what Beck’s Odelay was to the decade’s alternative rock: an irreverent, free-form work of tossed-off, genre-spanning genius, one that stripped all the pretensions and self-seriousness away from the increasingly bloated art form in favor of something ten times smarter and 20 times more fun.
 (Appropriately, “Where It’s At” was the first video the network ever played.)
 Partly out of financial necessity, the channel embraced the spirit of the amateur — VJs were hired for their lack of experience, sets were chosen for their authentic New York griminess, and commercials were allowed to be as esoteric as the burgeoning auteurs filming them desired.